Studies and Course plan

 Exchange students from the Nordic countries who are able to understand teaching in Swedish and who can read literature in Swedish may choose courses taught in Swedish as well.

 Please compare your course plan to the schedules to find out if there will be clashes.
-Some overlappings may be possible to handle, but severe clashes (courses more or less overlap) means that you probably will have to choose some other course.
+Some overlap is possible to handle, but severe clashes (courses more or less overlap) means that you probably will have to choose some other course.

 Course counselling before and upon arrival

-You are welcome to contact the International coordinator and course counsellor for incoming exchange students, Towa Blomqvist incoming.mobility(at)hanken.fi in case you have questions regarding courses and academic matters before your arrival.
-The International coordinator will check your Learning Agreement (ERASMUS+) and course plan in Mobility Online to spot any problems (wrong level, critical prerequisites etc.) in advance or upon arrival at Hanken.
-The WebOodi registration and the uploaded courses in Mobility Online should be identical.
+You are welcome to contact the International Coordinator and course counsellor for incoming exchange students, Towa Blomqvist incoming.mobility(at)hanken.fi in case you have questions regarding courses and academic matters before your arrival.